srimarrivada/BigData-Installation-on-Windows/Install Apache Cassandra 3.11.17 on Windows 10.md

 [--user-defined] <relative_path_to_SSTable file>
 ```

-### 7.11.
-Nodetool decommission:
+**nodetool decommission:**
-It decommissions the node where this command is executed, and the data of the node is streamed to the next node in the ring.
+`nodetool decommission` decommissions the node where this command is executed, and the data of the node is streamed to the next node in the ring.
 It is one of the important commands that need to be executed when the cluster needs to be scaled to ensure no data loss.

 Follow the below syntax to use `decommission` command:
 ```
 nodetool [options] decommission
 ```

-### 7.12.
-Nodetool drain:
+**nodetool drain:**
-It flushes all memtables (temporary tables usually on the heap) to the SSTables on disk.
+`nodetool drain` flushes all memtables (temporary tables usually on the heap) to the SSTables on disk.
 Once the command is executed, the node stops listening for connections from clients and other nodes.
 The node is marked as DS (Down/Stopped) in the cluster in the nodetool status command output.
 This command is usually run before any maintenance activities or when upgrading a node to a newer version of Cassandra.

 Follow the below syntax to use `drain` command:
 ```
 nodetool [options] drain
 ```

-### 7.13.
-Nodetool garbagecollect:
+**nodetool garbagecollect:**
-It performs single SSTable compactions to eliminate updates or logically deleted data (Tombstones).
+`nodetool garbagecollect` performs single SSTable compactions to eliminate updates or logically deleted data (Tombstones).

 For each SSTable, the command creates a new SSTable with unnecessary data cleaned out.
 By default, `garbagecollect` removes rows or partitions that have been deleted or overwritten with newer data.
 It can also remove deleted or overwritten cell values when `-g` argument is specified.
 This command can eliminate expired tombstones which are older than `gc_grace_seconds`, but not fresh ones.